Welcome to Trinity CE Primary School

 • Support under Part VI of the Immigration and Asylum Act 1999

-• The Guarantee element of State Pension Credit
+• The guaranteed element of Pension Credit

-• Child Tax Credit, provided they are not entitled to Working Tax Credit and have an annual income of £16,190 or less, as assessed by Her Majesty's Revenue and Customs
+• Child Tax Credit (provided you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

-Why register?
+Why and How to register?

 It is therefore important to sign up for free school meals/pupil premium as this involves more than a free school lunch and the will receive extra funding to ensure your child gets additional support.